uclibs/change_manager/README.md

 NotificationManager::Manager.notification(owner, change_type, context, target)
 ```

+This is the only line you need to write to begin queueing notifications and using the gem.
+However the email format is purposefully generic and you may want to substitute your own views for it.

 ### Properties:

 `owner` - string.
 This value is arbitrary and is generally an email address, though you can use a `User` object if you create a custom Notification model (or modify the existing model). `owner` is the entity making the change to `target`